 5. Mayebo by Global Table Adventure

 Congolese Mayebo is a flavorful African dish that showcases the rich and diverse ingredients typical of Congolese food.
 In this traditional African recipe, mushrooms—referred to as “Mayebo” in Lingala—are the star ingredient.
 The dish begins with a selection of fresh mushrooms, such as button, shiitake, or crimini, which are thoroughly cleaned and sliced.
-In African cooking, these mushrooms are sautéed in vegetable oil over medium-high heat until they release their moisture and become tender.
+In Congolese recipes, these mushrooms are sautéed in vegetable oil over medium-high heat until they release their moisture and become tender.
 This method is common in many African food recipes, including those from the Democratic Republic of the Congo.

 6. Congolese Pondu Recipe

-Pondu, also known as cassava leaf stew, is a quintessential dish in Congolese food culture.
-This traditional African recipe utilizes cassava leaves, which are finely pounded or blended to achieve a smooth consistency.
+Pondu, also known as cassava leaf stew, is a quintessential dish in Congolese recipes This traditional African recipe utilizes cassava leaves, which are finely pounded or blended to achieve a smooth consistency.
 In African cooking, these leaves are highly valued for their nutritional content and are a staple in many African food recipes, particularly in the Democratic Republic of the Congo.
 The preparation begins by simmering the processed cassava leaves with water, allowing them to soften and release their flavors.

 7. Congolese Mapa or Bofolo Recipe